For whosoever shall call upon the name of Yahweh shall be saved (Rom 10:13).

 Luke 2:21 And <G2532> when <G3753> eight <G3638> days <G2250> were accomplished <G4130> for the circumcising <G4059> of the child <G3813>, <G2532> his <G846> name <G3686> was called <G2564> JESUS <G2424>, which <G3588> was so named <G2564> of <G5259> the angel <G32> before <G4253> he <G846> was conceived <G4815> in <G1722> the womb <G2836>

 The word name (G3686), can also be in reference to a title that one is given, or ones rank or authority.
-It also refers to the cause or reason one is named or called.
-A good example is found in Mat 1:23, and they shall (call G2564) his name Immanuel.
+It also refers to the cause or reason one is called by a name or title.
+A good example is found in Mat 1:23, and they shall call his name Immanuel.
 A better translation would be, and for this reason they shall cry out, or declare, Immanuel (Yahweh with us).

-- Mat 23:39 For I say unto you, Ye shall not see me henceforth, till ye shall say, Blessed is he that cometh with (the name G3686) Yahweh
+Mat 23:39 For I say unto you, Ye shall not see me henceforth, till ye shall say, Blessed is he that cometh with the name (G3686) of Yahweh

 Luke 1:35 …the Holy One which shall be born of thee shall be (called G2564) the Son of Yahweh

 The righteous shall be called the sons of Yahweh (Rom 8:14).
-This is indeed a righteous title, however it is not a personal name (1 John 3:1).
+This is indeed an awesome title, however it is not a personal name (1 John 3:1).
 But most certainly, his children shall call upon the name of Yahweh.

 Rev 19:11 And I saw heaven opened, and behold a white horse; and he that sat upon him (was called G2564) Faithful and True, and in righteousness he doth judge and make war